Call Today for Your FREE Consultation

 Is My Texas Common-Law Marriage Valid in Illinois?

-The tricky part of this equation might be proving that you did, in fact, have a valid common-law marriage in Texas or another state that recognizes common-law marriages.
+The tricky part of this equation might be proving that you did, in fact, have a valid common-law marriage.
 If you are facing a similar situation, speaking to a knowledgeable Will County, IL family law attorney can help you determine where you stand in this situation.

 What Constitutes a Common-Law Marriage in Texas?